michaelzhan1/stakeholder-mapping/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Making any changes in code and saving the file should update the localhost instance automatically.